 Kerala tourism has been one of the most influential components in adding to the economic value of South India.

 Tea and tourism remain to be two of the most important components which have become the talk of the tourism industry in Kerala.

 In fact, Kerala can be called one of the melting pots of diverse culture and tradition, offering tourists plenty ranging from mountains to beaches, wildlife parks and tea and spice plantation tours.

 There are different national and international airways that passengers can avail for travelling to Kerala.
 Apart from the scorching summers from March to early April, the tourists can enjoy travelling to Kerala.

 The monsoons are a great time to enjoy lush greenery and the carpet of tea plantations in Munnar and other associated areas.
 The winters, however, remain the most favourable time for the tourists where they can enjoy both the hills and the mountains in Kerala.

-Kerala sight-seeing is also made easy with luxury cars and buses which ply to and from all major locations with best India tour operators.
+Kerala sight-seeing is also made easy with luxury cars and buses which ply to and from all major locations with India tour packages offered by the best India tour operators.
 There are medium budget and luxury hotels with 5 or 7-star ratings and you can also choose to avail homestays

 if you want to add a more adventurous streak to your holiday mood.
 So now, it is high time that you pack your bags and fly to Kerala.
 Happy journey!